zerrynlh/Predicting-Crop-Losses-Using-Economic-Environmental-and-Agricultural-Factors/README.md

-# Employing Machine Learning to Predict Food Loss in Agricultural Production and Post-Harvest Stages Using Temperature Changes, Nutrient Balance, Crop Yield, Pesticide Use, and Economic Indicators
+# Employing Machine Learning to Predict Food Loss During the  Agricultural Production Stage Using Temperature Changes, Nutrient Balance, Crop Yield, Pesticide Use, and Economic Indicators

 ### Objective:
 - The goal is to predict food loss and understand the significance of each factor.
 Why do we want to predict food loss?